craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 At the low level, Crafter Studio APIs provide an endpoint that gets a file for a given plugin, (i.e.
 :studio_swagger_url:`#/plugin/getPluginFile`).
 This API takes care of setting all the right headers for whatever kind of asset you're retrieving (JavaScript, CSS, image, etc).
-There are also higher level mechanisms for developers to load and use plugins like the :ref:`Plugin host <plugin-host>` or through the :ref:`Crafter CLI <crafter-cli-commands>`.
+There are also higher level mechanisms for developers to load and use plugins like the :ref:`Plugin host <newIa-plugin-host>` or through the :ref:`Crafter CLI <newIa-crafter-cli-commands>`.

 If you need to *manually* load assets from your plugin (e.g set the ``src`` of a ``<script />``, set the ``href`` of a ``<link />``, set the ``src`` of an ``<img />``, etc.), you should use the following URL